Gjesdal Municipality: History

 The parish of Gjæsdal was established as a municipality in 1838 (see formannskapsdistrikt law).
 It originally was much smaller than it is today, centered on the Gjesdalen valley in the western part of the present-day municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965 several areas were merged to form a much larger municipality of Gjesdal:
+On 1 January 1965 several areas were merged to form a much larger Gjesdal Municipality: